ThomasBroholtKnudsen/ProjectsinDataScience2024/README.md

 ## Contents of Repository
 okapi_annotation_scores.xlsx: our manual annotation scores, retained for reference and to calculate Krippendorff Alpha.\
-archive folder: useful parts of the history of our project.
+archive folder: useful parts of the history of our project. okapi_data_metadata.csv: This is where we drew our metadata from, it is a subset of the original PAD-UFES-20 dataset